FastComments/fastcomments-docs/src/content/guides/api/items/sso-user-structure.md

     createdFromSimpleSSO?: boolean
     /** Don't let other users see this user's activity, including comments, on their profile.
 Default is true to provide secure profiles by default. **/ isProfileActivityPrivate?: boolean
+    /** Don't let other users leave comments on the user's profile, or see existing profile comments.
+Default false. **/ isProfileCommentsPrivate?: boolean
+    /** Don't let other users send direct messages to this user.
+Default false. **/ isProfileDMDisabled?: boolean
     karma?: number
 }
 [inline-code-end]